aphp/edsnlp/docs/concepts/inference.md

 To leverage multiple GPUs when processing multiple documents, refer to the [multiprocessing backend][edsnlp.processing.multiprocessing.execute_multiprocessing_backend] description below.

-## Inference on multiple documents {: #edsnlp.core.lazy_collection.LazyCollection }
+## Inference on multiple documents {: #edsnlp.core.stream.Stream }

 When processing multiple documents, we can optimize the inference by parallelizing the computation on a single core, multiple cores and GPUs or even multiple machines.

-### Lazy collection
+### Streams

-These optimizations are enabled by performing *lazy inference* : the operations (e.g., reading a document, converting it to a Doc, running the different pipes of a model or writing the result somewhere) are not executed immediately but are instead scheduled in a [LazyCollection][edsnlp.core.lazy_collection.LazyCollection] object.
+These optimizations are enabled by performing *lazy inference* : the operations (e.g., reading a document, converting it to a Doc, running the different pipes of a model or writing the result somewhere) are not executed immediately but are instead scheduled in a [Stream][edsnlp.core.stream.Stream] object.
 It can then be executed by calling the `execute` method, iterating over it or calling a writing method (e.g., `to_pandas`).
-In fact, data connectors like `edsnlp.data.read_json` return a lazy collection, as well as the `nlp.pipe` method.
+In fact, data connectors like `edsnlp.data.read_json` return a stream, as well as the `nlp.pipe` method.

-A lazy collection contains :
+A stream contains :

 - a `reader`: the source of the data (e.g., a file, a database, a list of strings, etc.)
 - the list of operations to perform under a `pipeline` attribute containing the name if any, function / pipe, keyword arguments and context for each operation
 - an optional `writer`: the destination of the data (e.g., a file, a database, a list of strings, etc.)
 - the execution `config`, containing the backend to use and its configuration such as the number of workers, the batch size, etc.

-All methods (`.map`, `.map_batches`, `.map_gpu`, `.map_pipeline`, `.set_processing`) of the lazy collection are chainable, meaning that they return a new lazy collection object (no in-place modification).
+All methods (`.map`, `.map_batches`, `.map_gpu`, `.map_pipeline`, `.set_processing`) of the stream are chainable, meaning that they return a new stream object (no in-place modification).

 For instance, the following code will load a model, read a folder of JSON files, apply the model to each document and write the result in a Parquet folder, using 4 CPUs and 2 GPUs.